mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 As I learned from this link [2], nonblocking assignments are the first step Verilog developers took to solve *non-determinism*.

 Why do you need to care?
-Because an excellent article published by Cummings [3] shows us that running the same code in different conditions yields different results.
+Because an excellent article published by Cummings (see [3]) shows us that running the same code in different conditions yields different results.
 (I would like to note that
 [MIT course 6.111](http://web.mit.edu/6.111/www/f2017/handouts/L04.pdf#page=30)
 take very seriously the guidelines in the former article.)